TibFinance/TibDotNetSdk/README.md

 ## Set Up
 ` Before you using the SDK you need to set the api url up and get a session id. `

-Initiat the TibInvoker Class : the Class that We are going to have the most interactions with.
+Initiate the TibInvoker Class : the Class that We are going to have the most interactions with.

 ``` TibInvoker.InitializePortal(_siteUrl); ```